6 Boiler Maintenance tips that could save you money

 The easiest way to see if your boiler is operating at correct pressure levels is to check the pressure gauge and refer to the manual to see if its within manufacturer tolerances.

-If you find that pressure is low, the most common solution will be top off your boiler.
-Here at Selectra, we advise caution when doing so because it can easily damage a key component, the release valve that regulates pressure for the boiler.
+If you find that pressure is low, the most common solution will be to top up your boiler.
+However, we advise caution when carrying out boiler maintenance yourself, as it’s easy to damage a key component, the release valve that regulates pressure for the boiler.

-A Word On Water PressureKeeping an eye on water level every two weeks or so is a good habit to keep your boiler in tip-top shape, generally around that 1 or 1.5 bar mark.
+A Word On Water PressureKeeping an eye on water level every two weeks or so is a good boiler maintenance habit to keep it in tip-top shape.
+It should generally be around the 1 or 1.5 bar mark.
 Having said that, boilers now have an auto-fill safety feature to bring more water to balance it out or shut it off if water is not available.
 This is definitely better than the alternative - your boiler catching on fire!

-Serious boiler faults are often caused by leaks which is why being able to do a quick check can help you identify the issue before it gets much worse AND much more costly.
+Serious boiler faults are often caused by leaks, which is why being able to do a quick boiler maintenance check can help you identify the issue before it gets much worse AND much more costly.

 - Steam boiler: Find the leak by turning up the thermostat.